-Joseph P. Gromacki is Chair of Jenner & Block’s firmwide Corporate Practice and oversees all of the firm’s transactional practices.
+Joseph P. Gromacki is the Chair of Jenner & Block’s firmwide Corporate Practice and is Co-Chair of the Transactional Department.
 He also serves on the firm’s governing committee, the Policy Committee.

 Mr. Gromacki has been recognized as one of the country's leading corporate lawyers.
 As trusted advisor to Fortune 500 corporations, he is a highly experienced corporate attorney with a focus on complex M&A and capital markets transactions.
 Mr. Gromacki represents a wide range of public and private companies in mergers, acquisitions and divestitures as well as securities, capital markets and other finance transactions.
 Mr. Gromacki also regularly counsels public companies and their boards on corporate governance, fiduciary and disclosure matters as well as crisis management.